Russia’s Navalny announces start of prison hunger strike

 Last month, Navalny was sentenced to 2 1/2 years in prison for violating the terms of his probation during his convalescence in Germany.
 The sentence stems from a 2014 embezzlement conviction that Navalny has rejected as fabricated — and which the European Сourt of Human Rights has ruled to be unlawful.

-Navalny was moved this month from a Moscow jail to a prison colony in Pokrov in the Vladimir region, 85 kilometers (53 miles) east of the Russian capital.
-The facility stands out among Russian penitentiaries for its particularly strict inmate routines, which include standing at attention for hours.
+Navalny was moved this month from a Moscow jail to a penal colony in Pokrov in the Vladimir region, 85 kilometers (53 miles) east of the Russian capital.
+The facility called IK-2 stands out among Russian penitentiaries for its particularly strict inmate routines, which include standing at attention for hours.

+Navalny’s Instagram also had a picture of a letter to the prison chief, dated Wednesday, in which he declared the hunger strike.

+“Every convict has the right to invite a specialist for a check and consultation,” he wrote.
+“So I demand to let a doctor see me and declare a hunger strike until it happens.”